7 inspiring articles on how to improve your CX

 ‘A truly customer-centric organization must give its employees a level of freedom to empathize and the control to be flexible in the service they’re able to deliver.’

 Board of Innovation: 5 ways to improve your Customer Journey

 After you’ve mapped your customer’s journey, you’ve got a clear idea of the strengths and weakness of your CX.
 The most common next step is to improve upon your pain points.
 But there are 4 lesser-known tactics you should consider for improving your journey.

 ‘Usually, the customer journey is mapped from start and end of the interaction with your service or product.
 But what if you could have an impact on what happens immediately before and after the experience the customer has with you?’

 Interaction Design Foundation: The Moment of Truth

 The touch points that make up your customer journey are not just interactions.
 Each interaction could be a make-or-break moment in your customer experience.
 A moment of truth, for good or for bad.
+Best quote:

 ‘It is worth noting that miserable moments can be created into magical moments if the customer is concerned enough to complain to the service provider about the issue.
 How issues are resolved can often help create lasting positive impressions on the customer.’

 Quartz: The next big winners in tech will be the companies that choose heart over head